USH3R/U.S.-Predictive-Supply-Chain-Risk-Mapper/README.md

 ## How to Run the Application

-1. Open Codespace (Github) or any terminal and type this: bash run.sh
+1. Open Codespace (Github) or any terminal and type this:

-- OR -
+         bash run.sh

-2. Manual executable way (optional)
+2. Or try the manual executable way (optional):
    Open Codespace (Github) or any terminal and type this:

          chmod +x run.sh

    Press enter.
    Then type:

          ./run.sh

 ## Features

 1. **Vendor Risk Collection**